University of Guelph

 • Indigenous Environmental Science and Practice: This program combines theory and practice, drawing on Indigenous and non-Indigenous knowledge.
 Students benefit from field trips, access to Elders and co-op options.

-• One Health: Students learn how to tackle complex health issues in this interdisciplinary program, which recognizes that the health of ecosystems, humans and animals is interconnected.
+• One Health: Students tackle complex health issues such as infectious disease in this interdisciplinary program, which recognizes that the health of humans, animals and ecosystems is interconnected.

 Tuition (includes compulsory ancillary fees)